 Summary

-- President Donald Trump said Iran would face a strong response and pain if it does not reach a deal.
+- President Donald Trump said Iran would face a strong response and pain if it does not make a deal.

-- He said military pressure and diplomatic contact are proceeding in parallel as negotiations between the US and Iran continue.
+- He said military pressure and diplomatic engagement are proceeding in parallel as talks between the US and Iran continue.

 Forecast Trend Report by Period

-President Donald Trump said Iran would face a strong response if it does not agree to a deal, renewing pressure on Tehran to negotiate.
+President Donald Trump said Iran would face a strong response if it refuses to make a deal, reiterating pressure on Tehran to negotiate.

-Walter Bloomberg reported on June 9 that Trump said, "If Iran does not make a deal, there will be pain."
+On June 9, Trump said, according to Walter Bloomberg, that "if Iran doesn't make a deal, there will be pain."

-Trump also referred to his call with Israeli Prime Minister Benjamin Netanyahu, saying Netanyahu had indicated Israel would scale back the intensity of its military action.
+He also mentioned a call with Israeli Prime Minister Benjamin Netanyahu, saying Netanyahu had conveyed a willingness to lower the intensity of military action.

-With talks between the US and Iran under way, military pressure and diplomatic contacts are continuing in parallel.
-The scope of any response could change depending on the outcome of the negotiations.
+The remarks come as the US and Iran continue talks alongside military pressure and diplomatic engagement.
+The level of any response could shift depending on the outcome of the negotiations.

-As military tensions persist in the Middle East, progress in the talks and any adjustment to Israel's military response remain key variables.
-The next steps are being closely watched.
+With military tensions persisting in the Middle East, progress in the talks and any adjustment in Israel's military response remain key variables.

 JH Kim